flyingdonut/docs/docs/sample.project.md

 ![Project Tutorial - Sprints - Plan](/assets/moving/sc.2021-05-08.18-23-34.png)

-Let's add the rest of the cards we need in this sprint.
+Let's add the rest of the cards that we need in this sprint.

 ![Project Tutorial - Sprints - Plan](/assets/moving/sc.2021-05-08.18-24-16.png)